Wednesday, December 30, 2020

 crows gloom the phone wires,

-cursing at cars on an asphalt abacus,
+cursing at the cars on the asphalt abacus,

-and squawking at the blur
+squawking from the blur

-which bakes their onyx.
+which bakes their own onyx.

-only seven jacaranda maidens
+seven jacaranda maidens

 redeem this hell-tinged town,